 Skincare and beard care is unique for black men, as their skin and hair require special care.
 We’re diving into the best regimens for your skin and hair to help you look and feel your best

 Trimming is an absolute must when it comes to beard care, for all men.
 Trimming allows your beard to maintain its shape and keeps you looking clean and well-groomed.
 Not trimming can lead to split ends and leave your beard with an unmanageable appearance.
 Spending a little extra time trimming will make a huge difference.

 Black men often have coarse or curly hair, which can lead to ingrown hairs and razor bumps.
-If you experience either of these issues, its important to take care of it right away, leaving it alone and hoping for the best won't work.
+If you experience either of these issues, it is important to take care of it right away, leaving it alone and hoping for the best won't work.
 Any damage to hair follicles or untreated razor bumps can make it more challenging to prevent future outbreaks.
 Never pick at ingrown hairs, as this can lead to scarring.
 If you notice the issue is getting worse, consult your dermatologist for additional help.

 Skin Beneath the Beard

 The skin under your beard, just like your other skin, needs some care as well.
 Generally, black men should avoid using products that have dyes, artificial fragrances, and lanolin, all of which can cause irritation, dryness, and clog your pores.
 Harsh soaps can also strip your skin of its natural moisture and oils.
 Washing and exfoliating with cleansers that contain salicylic or fruit acids can help prevent ingrown hair and clogged pores.
 No matter your ethnicity, it’s also key to use a skin moisturizer with sunscreen.